mcosovic/JuliaGrid.jl/docs/src/manual/pmuStateEstimation.md

 placement.to
 ```

+!!! note "Info"
+    We suggest that readers refer to the tutorial on [Optimal PMU Placement](@ref optimalpmu) for insights into the implementation.

 ---

 ##### Measurement Data
-Utilizing PMU placement and AC power flow data, which serves as the source for measurement values in this scenario, we can construct the `Measurement` composite type as follows:
+Utilizing PMU placement and AC power flow data, which serves as the source for measurement values in this scenario, we can construct the `Measurement` type as follows:
 ```@example PMUOptimalPlacement
 device = measurement()